 T_arget:_ costs <24h old across AWS, Azure, GCP by 7 AM.
 That’s how you steer around fires, not just sift through ashes. - 90%+ tag compliance on your top 30% of spend.
 This is where most of your surprises lurk.
 One missed

-tag on a $25K GPU cluster?
+ProductLineorOwnertag on a $25K GPU cluster?
 Suddenly your entire showback breaks.

 Split your tag compliance audits.
 Run separate checks on your top quartile workloads vs the long tail.
 Keep your crown jewels above 90% at all times — the rest can catch up later. - Forecast vs actual variance <10% on critical workloads.
 When forecasts miss by more than 10%, that’s your CFO’s cue to clamp down.
 Tight variance tells finance your data’s solid, your FinOps practice is in control, and nobody needs to knee-jerk with sweeping cuts.

-.
+W_atch it like a hawk:_ trend this monthly by BusinessUnit or ProductLine.
 If you see variance creeping up, dig in immediately — often it’s a single workload that exploded quietly.

 When stale data throws your teams under the bus